-Experienced PIP attorneys recover millions of dollars in PIP benefits for clients
+Experienced PIP Attorneys Recover Millions of Dollars in PIP Benefits for Clients

-Florida’s laws regarding Personal Injury Protection (PIP) are confusing and filing an insurance claim is fraught with challenges.
-The skilled Florida PIP insurance attorneys at Ged Lawyers, LLP specialize in handling PIP claims in Florida and have a track record of successfully recovering millions of dollars in PIP benefits for their clients.
+Insurance companies undervalue or outright deny PIP claims for a variety of reasons.
+Even a simple error in your patient’s paperwork can cause issues.
+You don’t have to go up against an insurer alone, though.
+The skilled Florida PIP insurance attorneys at GED Lawyers specialize in handling PIP claims in Florida and have a track record of successfully recovering millions of dollars in PIP benefits for their clients.

-What is PIP?
+What Is PIP?

 Personal Injury Protection (PIP) insurance provides coverage of medical expenses and ‘ in some situations ‘ loss of income and other damages if you have been injured in a car accident.
 Typically, PIP insurance policies cover the driver, passengers, and any pedestrians involved in the car accident.
 In Florida, every driver is required by law to have Personal Injury Protection (PIP) coverage of $10,000.

 When sustaining an injury in a car accident, the injured party must first file a claim with their own insurance company to receive compensation for any non-serious injuries that they sustained.
 Then the next step is for the injured victim to pursue a property damage claim with the other driver’s insurance company.
 If the injuries sustained in the accident are severe and permanent, then the injured party must file a claim against the other driver.

 Florida is a ‘pure comparative negligence’ state.
 If you are injured in a car accident and your case goes to trial, the judge or jury will determine each driver’s level of fault for the accident.
 Then the damage awards are reduced by that percentage.
 So, if you sustained $10,000 in damages after a car accident but it was determined that you were 30% at fault for the accident, your recovery will be limited to 70% of the damages ‘ $7,000.

-Statute of limitations
+Statute of Limitations

 Every state has legal time limits for filing a claim in court, known as the statute of limitations.
-In Florida, the statute of limitations for personal injury claims is four years from the date of the accident.
+In Florida, the statute of limitations for personal injury claims is two years from the date of the accident.
 Missing this deadline means that the court will not hear your case, nor will you recover any compensation for your injuries.